storacha/w3cli/README.md

 * `--pre` If true, return the page of results preceding the cursor

 ### `w3 can upload rm <root-cid>`

+Remove an upload from the current space's upload list.
+Does not remove CAR from the store.

 ## FAQ